-Do you have paints, brushes and paper but don't know what to do next?
-In this class, students with some prior experience with watercolor will learn new techniques, improve and refresh existing skills and develop a personal direction in their work.
+Do you have paints, brushes and paper, but don't know what to do next?
+In this class, those with some prior experience with watercolor will learn new techniques, improve and refresh existing skills and develop a personal direction in their work.
 Demonstrations and practical exercises focus on paint properties, shadows, composition, color and texture.
 Quick sketches and sustained paintings will be accomplished during this class.
 A variety of subject matter and styles will be explored.
 Class includes one outdoor field trip in San Diego area.

 Materials: Whatever watercolor materials you already have.

-- Round brushes: #10, #8, #6, #3 round, white sable
+- Round brushes: #10, #8, #6, #3 or 4 (Princeton Heritage or Neptune)

-- Sharp #2B office pencils
+- Sharp #2 pencils

-- Paper towels (Viva works best)
+- Paper towels

 - Blow dryer

-- CREDIT 3.00 unit(s)
+Credit: 3.00 unit(s)

 Related Certificate Programs: Art and the Creative Process